jexxa-projects/JexxaTutorials/HelloJexxa/README.md

 io.jexxa.rest.port=7501
 ```

-In addition, we also enabled HTTPS. in this case you have to pass a keystore including https certificate.
+In addition, we also enabled HTTPS.
+In this case you have to pass a keystore including https certificate.
-In this tutorial we included a self-singed certificate for demonstration purpose.
+In this tutorial we included a self-singed certificate for demonstration purpose, so you will
+get a corresponding warning in your browser if you access it.
 ```properties
 io.jexxa.rest.https_port=8081
 io.jexxa.rest.keystore=test.jks